Platform Compatibility

 - browser runtime verification now runs through

-size-reportfor WebAssembly targets, and Phase 23 fixed the generated metadata startup path that previously failed withMONO_WASM: function signature mismatch - the final clean-output report passes on this machine, but WebAssembly clean-output stability still depends on the installed .NET SDK and workload state
+size-reportfor WebAssembly targets, and the generated metadata startup path that previously failed withMONO_WASM: function signature mismatchis fixed - the final clean-output report passes on this machine, but WebAssembly clean-output stability still depends on the installed .NET SDK and workload state

 - SQLitePCLRaw WebAssembly varargs warning disposition still needs a broader call-graph answer when fresh publishes emit